leojohnson293/leojohnson293/README.md

 ☁️ Experience in cloud computing with AWS

-🔂 Created an ETL data pipeline
+🔂 Created an ETL data pipeline using tools such as Kafka, Spark, Airflow.
 <!--
 **leojohnson293/leojohnson293** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.